WordPress/WordPress/wp-content/themes/twentytwentyone/readme.txt

 == Copyright ==

-Twenty Twenty-One WordPress Theme, 2020-2024 WordPress.org
+Twenty Twenty-One WordPress Theme, 2020-2024 WordPress.org and contributors.
 Twenty Twenty-One is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify